Configure Receive Message

 Note:

-3. Based on the keyword and the actions that you have defined on the configuration page for a VMN, the end-customers receive the corresponding opt-in or opt-out services.
+• Based on the keyword and the actions that you have defined on the configuration page for a VMN, the end user receive the corresponding opt-in or opt-out services.